Philologische Bearbeitung, elektronische Datenbank und systematische Analyse des hethitischen Palastverwaltungskorpus (CTH 240-250, 503, 504, 513)

 Database “Hittite Palace Administrative Corpus”

-The thematic studies and text editions, along with a study on the present and historical models of the Hittite state, will be combined into a book on Hittite administration, to be published in the series Studien zu den Boğazköy-Texten.
+The thematic studies and text editions, along with an introduction to the present and historical models of the Hittite state and contextualizing studies on the Hittite vow economy and state income from diplomatic gifts and tribute will be combined into a book on Hittite administration, provisionally titled Hittite Economic Administration: Studies in the Palace-Temple Administrative Corpus Found at Ḫattuša to be published in the series Studien zu den Boğazköy-Texten in 2022.